-When evaluating CRM software, you will find most solutions fall into three categories.
+CRM software solutions fall into three different categories.
 These categories are Operational CRM, Analytical CRM, and Collaborative CRM.
 Most Enterprise CRM Systems contain all three areas.
-These CRM components can overlap or work independently within the CRM system.
+These CRM types can overlap or work independently within the CRM system.
 Depending on your business needs, you may need one or all three.

 Operational CRM contains your front-office business management and business processes.
-This includes all communications and activities throughout the lifecycle of your customers.
+This includes all communications throughout the lifecycle of your existing customers and potential customers.
 These communications can occur from the departments of service, sales, and marketing.

 The main function of Operational CRM is to take care of your customers.
-Internal business processes are automated real-time, making jobs easier and customers happier.
+Real-time, automated internal processes make jobs easier and customers happier.

 Sales – A sales rep hasn’t called a top customer in a few weeks.
 A task sends an email reminding the rep to call their customer.